Skip to main content

 TOWNSHIP OF WOOLWICH

-The Township of Woolwich currently has in place a pilot “Work at Home” program, which allows employees to work at home for up to two days per week in most cases where organizational needs can be meet.
-Before this can become permanent, the pilot program will need to be completed and an associated policy will have to be approved by Council.
+The Township of Woolwich currently has a pilot Work at Home Policy, which allows employees to work at home for up to two days per week in most cases where organizational needs can be meet.
+Before this can become permanent, the pilot program will need to be completed, and an associated policy will have to be approved by Council.
 Lieu time and Overtime HR Policy #19 allows for flexible work schedules.

 REEP GREEN SOLUTIONS